5 Ways Women's Bodies Change After 40, And What to Do About It

 - Drink water.
 Your hypothalamus, a gland that regulates hunger and thirst, will mix up its signals at times.
 The error is not with the function of the hypothalamus: Since the same gland regulates both hunger and thirst, and eating and drinking are often linked, the signals your body gets from the hypothalamus can be easily confused or misinterpreted.
 At times, mild dehydration will present as feelings of hunger.
 Before reaching for something to eat, drink 4 to 8 ounces of water and wait 15 to 20 minutes to see if you are still hungry.

 4. Unexpected incontinence problems

-As mentioned, at around age 40, women's hormone levels change, impacting muscle mass and therefore strength.
+As mentioned, in women's bodies after 40, hormone levels change, impacting muscle mass and therefore strength.
 Part of these changes to the overall body include differences in the pelvic floor.